Pronunciation: HYE droe MOR fone

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Narcotic (opioid) medication can interact with many other drugs and cause dangerous side effects or death.
+Opioid medication can interact with many other drugs and cause dangerous side effects or death.
 Be sure your doctor knows if you also use:

 This list is not complete.
-Other drugs may interact with hydromorphone, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect hydromorphone, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.